david-winfield2000/nvim-config/README.md

-# What This Is
+# What This Repo Is

+This is my attempt at learning how to use NeoVim.

+I've only ever used VSCode and other IDEs.

+But I'm wanting to try something new.

-I'm learning how to use NeoVim
+I've been learning how to use vim motions using a VSCode extension.

+But I want to try making the leap to use NeoVim as my primary text editor.

+In today's software ecosystem, AI is getting shoved into literally every tool.

-This is an attempt to try a new workflow that is not heavily tied to tools like VSCode
+This is my attempt to escape the AI-first ecosystem and try something that works for me.

+## Goals

-I want to find new ways to be productive when writing code, learn something new, and enjoy doing it
+1. Find new ways to be productive without use of AI

-My goal is to eventually commit to switching from a full IDE to NeoVim, to try something new
+2. Write clean and maintainable code
+3. Make fewer mistakes
+4. Learn how to use Linux, and generally learn how my system works